 Urologic Catheters: Indwelling | Intermittent | External

-Indwelling urinary catheters are soft, flexible tubes that have double lumens, or separate channels, running down it lengthwise.
+Indwelling urinary catheters (IUCs) are semi-rigid, flexible tubes.
+They drain the bladder but block the urethra.
+IUCshave double lumens, or separate channels, running down it lengthwise.
 One of the lumen is open at both ends and allows for urine drainage by connection to a drainage bag.

 Drainage eyes are placed either laterally or opposed.
 Opposing drainage eyes generally facilitate better drainage.